Chaebol: Government ties, corruption, and abuse of power

 Collusion between chaebol members and the government granted preferential statuses to the companies.
 A chaebol would funnel bribes to politicians and bureaucrats through slush funds and illegal donations.
 This could help maintain the government's position of power, allowing them to secure contracts for major government projects and provide favourable treatment to the donor firm.
-Examples of this type of corruption were widespread in the years leading up to the 1997 financial crisis.
+Examples of this type of corruption were widespread in the years leading up to the 1997 Asian financial crisis.
 Many of the firms that benefited from this relationship were too indebted, had poor corporate governance, and were inefficient.
 There was a huge inflow of capital and a bending of regulation in favour of these problematic firms.
-Hanbo Group, formerly South Korea's second-largest steel-maker, is a good example of this.
-In the 1990s the company paid for special arrangements with high-ranking politicians so that it could secure contracts for large government projects over its competitors.
+For example, in the 1990s, Hanbo Group, formerly South Korea's second-largest steel-maker, paid for special arrangements with high-ranking politicians so that it could secure contracts for large government projects over its competitors.
 Hanbo went bankrupt in 1997 after defaulting on debt payments along with other governance issues.
 Numerous chaebol companies had similar private agreements with the government in this fashion.
 It would be most common in companies dealing with heavy industries or projects that involved government procurement and urban planning.
 In the past, most successful political elections were won with chaebol support.
 Each time a new administration or regime stepped in, it would gear its policy platform towards chaebol revitalization.
 This was under the claim that to be a competitive economy more power must be given to the chaebols.
-In recent years, the leading political parties of South Korea have reversed their pro-large corporate stance to one of economic diversification.
+In recent years, the leading political parties of South Korea have shifted their focus from supporting large corporations to promoting economic diversification.